zenotech/netcdf-c/docs/compression.md

-In order to simplify the compression related API, the shuffle flag is now handled like e.g. fletcher32, as a separate set of procedures.
+In order to simplify the compression related API, the shuffle flag is now handled like e.g. fletcher32, namely as a separate set of procedures.

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 int nc_def_var_shuffle(int ncid, int varid, int shuffle);